A gradient flow approach to the Boltzmann equation: Introduction

 \subsection{Organization}

-In Section \ref{sec:prelim} we collect necessary preliminaries, in particular we recall regularizing properties of the Ornstein--Uhlenbeck semigroup in the context of the Boltzmann equation and the basic framework of gradient flows in metric spaces.
-In Section \ref{sec:distance} we present the construction of the distance $\cW_B$ and establish various properties.
+In Section \ref{sec:prelim} we collect necessary preliminaries.
+In Section \ref{sec:CRE-action} we introduce the collision rate equation and the action of a curve.
 The characterization of the Boltzmann equation as entropic gradient flow is obtained in Section \ref{sec:gradflow}.
-Applications are considered in Section \ref{sec:minmov} to the variational approximation scheme and in Section \ref{sec:kac} to the convergence of Kac's random walk to the Boltzmann equation.
+In Section \ref{sec:kac} we exhibit a gradient flow structure for Kac's random walk and prove its convergence to the Boltzmann equation.

+The appendices \ref{sec:metric}, \ref{sec:metricgf}, and \ref{sec:minmov} contain the construction of the distance associated to the Onsager operator, a reformulation of our results in the framework of gradient flows in metric spaces, and a variational approximation scheme for the Boltzmann equation based on the gradient structure.